craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/About People/Nations/The Kingdom of Prosper/The Kingdom of Prosper.md

 ![[KingdomOfProsper-105AF.png]]
 *a map of the Kingdom, as of 105AF*

 Not but 45 years have passed since the [[Arthur Simonson|Great Adverturer King]] united the lands.
 The city of [[Yerba]] is the largest city in the Kingdom, second only to the [[Castle Prosper]] and its surrounding municipality.
-Many other small collectives blot the land (such as the farming community of [[Moonlight]]), connected by poorly kept cobbled roads.
+Many other small collectives blot the land (such as the farming community of [[Moonlight]]), connected by kempt cobbled roads.
 Much of the geography of Prosper is forested.

 ## History
-For much of the first century, "The Kingdom of Prosper", it was an idea in a young hobgoblin's head.
+For much of the first century, "The Kingdom of Prosper" was an idea in a young hobgoblin's head.

 In the very beginning, people made homes and farms here, and quickly the [[Bandit Lords]] came.
 They ruled with force, and took over the small settlements that existed.
 They fought against the [[Blood-Hobgoblin Clan Pact]] and took land from the hobgoblins to make their own holdings larger.